vblanco20-1/vulkan-guide/docs/new_chapter_2/vulkan_imgui_setup.md

 }
 ```

+Warning: The version of imgui at `starting-point-2` is out of date.
+Please copy across `third_party\imgui` from the `all-chapters-2` branch.
+If you encounter a linker error, clean and rebuild.
+Make sure you compile the shaders again.

 Call this function at the end of `VulkanEngine::init()`, after `init_pipelines();`
 This code is adapted from the imgui demos.
 We first need to create some structures that imgui wants, like its own descriptor pool.
 The descriptor pool here is storing data for 1000 of a lot of different types of descriptors, so its a bit overkill.
 It wont be a problem, just slightly less efficient space-wise.